 We Are Staying in the Cloud

 The cloud is a must for anyone looking to deploy a state-of-the-art customer relationship management system.
-If you want to find out why this is the case and how SAP has managed to surpass the industry’s golden child Salesforce, you can read our article in German here.
-We had already embraced the cloud while still working with our previous Salesforce solution, as we already pointed out in part 1 of our blog series.
+Learn why and how SAP has managed to surpass the industry’s golden child Salesforce, reading this article in german here.
+We had already embraced the cloud while still working with our previous Salesforce solution, as we pointed out in part 1 of our blog series.
 Going back to on-premises?
 UNTHINKABLE.
 Since then, we have gradually moved other business areas into the cloud as well.
 Since we already knew that we were doing, the deployment of our C4C system was a very straightforward affair.

 Agile Project Management With JIRA

 Starting a project means defining its scope.
 I rather dislike just dictating it.
 I’m more for working as a team to come up with it in a joint effort.
 This is how I make sure that everyone who contributes to the project knows and understands exactly what we are doing and why we are doing it.
 Everyone on the team needs to have a basic grasp of how the project is organized, what it’s major milestones are, and how we are going to approach it so we can all join forces.
 At IBsolution, we have been relying on Atlassian Jira as our steering tool of choice for several years now.
 It also ensures a very agile approach to our C4C project.
 Once we had our C4C system deployed in the cloud, we benchmarked and set weekly and monthly targets and created our first tickets.

 This will save us a lot of time and trouble, most of all later on during the testing states.
 It guarantees that everything we do is properly documented, allowing us to focus on our to-do lists.